cjdbarlow/Part-One/metabolism.md

 ||Smoking, ETOH|

 ##Organ Independent Metabolism
-Mechanisms of organ indepedent metabolism include:
+Mechanisms of organ independent metabolism include:
 * **Hofmann Degradation**
 Spontaneous degradation or metabolism of substances occurring in plasma.
-  * e.g. Cisatracurim undergoes Hofmann degradation
+  * e.g. Cisatracurium undergoes Hofmann degradation
 * **Plasma Esterases**
 Plasma esterases are non-microsomal enzymes which hydrolyse ester bonds.
 They:
-  * Are typically synthetised in the liver and erythrocytes
+  * Are typically synthesised in the liver and erythrocytes
   * Have a **high capacity**
   This, combined with the organ-independent elimination, means drugs metabolised by plasma esterases have a reliable offset.
   * e.g. Suxamethonium is hydrolysed by plasma esterases

+---

 ##References
 1. Peck TE, Hill SA.
 Pharmacology for Anaesthesia and Intensive Care.
 4th Ed.
 Cambridge University Press.
 2014.